 - Blood in the urine

-- Pain in the vulva or vagina in women, or in the testes, groin, or tip of penis in men
+- Pain in the vulva or vagina in women, or in the testicles, groin, or tip of penis in men

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Tests may include:

 There is no known treatment to cure interstitial cystitis.
 Treatment is aimed at managing symptoms.
 You may have to try several different treatments before you improve.

 Treatment may include one or more of the following:

 Some people experience relief after a bladder distention, which is done during a cystoscopy.

 During bladder instillation, a solution is put into the bladder through a tube in the urethra.
 It is held for anywhere from a few seconds to 15 minutes, and then voided.
 There are several different types of solutions used.
 Some solutions coat the bladder, some solutions are anesthetics, and some solutions are thought to decrease the inflammation.